poushmitaPaul/chatbot_using_NLP/README.md

 # chatbot_using_NLP
 Implementation of a chatbot using NLP

-Welcome to the **Implementation of Chatbot** project!
+Welcome to the **Intents of Chatbot** project!
 This chatbot is designed to interact with users based on intents, powered by **Natural Language Processing (NLP)**.
 The application uses machine learning techniques to understand user queries and provide meaningful responses.

 ---